 Here is what Kadedra had to say when we asked her about authenticity and self-empowerment:

-I think just knowing that when you have someone else dependent on you, such as when you are a mother or a friend, encourages you to keep going.
+Warren-Jones: I think just knowing that when you have someone else dependent on you, such as when you are a mother or a friend, encourages you to keep going.
 It’s also knowing that you have advantages.
-If I was born in 1840, I would see the world differently and would definitely be different than the person I am today.
+If I was born in 1840, I would see the world differently and definitely be different than the person I am today.
 Could I have done what Harriet Tubman did?
 Would I have been strong enough to move forward in my convictions?
-God gave me a brain to think, and I stand on the shoulders of so many courageous and steadfast women who came before me and had to fight harder just to be seen as human and have the same rights as others.
+I stand on the shoulders of so many courageous and steadfast women who came before me and had to fight harder just to be seen as human to have the same rights as others.
 This makes me want to keep going and pushing.

-We need to see it more.
+Warren-Jones: We need to see it more.
 Young girls need to see that the sky is the limit.
 When I was younger, we didn’t think about women being involved with the NFL.
-Now, we have a female assistant-coach in the NFL and female officials.
+Now, we have a female assistant coach in the NFL and female officials.
 These women who are breaking barriers in a male-dominated field should speak more about their journeys and show themselves more to younger women.
 They should discuss their experiences, what they learned, and how they accomplished what some may see as an impossible feat.
-When we teach one, we reach one and encourage others to dominate as well, so that younger women see that anything is possible.
 We need to praise other women’s success—we’re not competitors.
 I also embrace the mentality that I won’t be the last, but I’m happy to be the first.

-20-year-olds need to give us more advice!
-I was a headstrong 20-year-old.
+Warren-Jones: 20 year olds need to give us more advice!
+I was a headstrong 20 year old.
 I was a Staff Sergeant and Platoon Leader before age 24, so I really was already a leader and go-getter at a young age, using the skills and experiences I obtained through being resilient and knowing that I could do anything by trying and giving it my all.
 You really just need to continue to be you.
 Be kind.
 Be patient.
 You will always reap the benefits of the fruits of your labor when you are your authentic self.

 Kadedra Warren-Jones is a Senior Retirement Plan Account Manager at NFP.
 She started her career at Lincoln Benefits Group in 1999, which was acquired by NFP in 2013, and has been with the company since.
 She attended Pierce College and received a degree in Business Finance.
 Kadedra also completed six years with the U.S. Army Reserve.
 She believes that everything in life happens for a reason and you set your path when you believe in yourself and work hard.